HELVE/HELVELOGS/README.md

 - at the end of the video follow / sub / like variations glitch in (depending on the platform it is shared on).
 - all the docs are black and white (real life), while the experiences get colorful (especially actual project stuff).
 - types of content based on the Dopamine Trails and the Directive Protocols lifecycle/lifeloop (Survival > Knowledge > Creativity > Communication > Attachment > Reset >)
+- lavaliers
+- external shooter
+- 2 x mobile autonomous tracking setup
+- microcameras for specific shots
+- description timestamps (6:00...
+7:21...
+9:03 ending)
+- DJI Osmo Pocket for cinematics
+- 2 x various b-roll shot cameras (GoPro Micro / Set it forget it)
+- additional engagement triggers "tweet @mothnode that you made it to the end of the log!"
+- timelapse camera (set it forget it)
+- phone fisheye camera (multipurpose) - on the go
+- stream season (autumn/winter)
+- operations (ops) season (spring/summer)
+- scene: me standing with a black Helve flag on my back floating in the wind
+- scene: general purpose scenes -> back alley, setting up gear, projections setup, music video intro, drone location shot, text appears as we rotate.
+- street + crowd
+- standing in the crowd in a techwear outfit (kannibal cameo)
+- designed subtitles for instagram (3-5s hook, branding - logo, title (actionable advice), call to action - text)
+- little engagement at the middle of the clip - ping lower left corner (animated/nonanimated little heart or thumb)
+- helve hq and nomad frames glitch in at all times (not static)
+- Helve Logs title is Helve Logo with LOGS instead of OS or AVR
+- production advice: record a variety of angles, maximize your space - think how 1 solo location can look different.
+Separate the different shots of one space in post (constant new things to look at).
+Every 20-30 seconds of a project add something new to see.
+3 min track = 6-9 different looks.
+Pacing of editing in relation to the song tempo + effects with intentions.
+- send music video to YCImaging on YT for a review and promo (259K subs).
+- podcast version "This is the Helve Logs audio experience" (robotic voice even?) (or mine?).
+Helve Logs transcribed into audio (host intro first? - "hello this is a recording of...").
+- Intro Quote "I mean it is time for you to start something, anything, however small or big.
+Dive into chaos, come out enlightened.
+Experimentation and discovery can be that simple."
+"This is Helve AVR and we're here to visually hack the world".
+"This is Helve AVR and we are here to change reality."
+- Closing Log Frame: "Hey you, thank you for watching!
+Be sure to check out other channels to discover more Helve AVR projects and dive into our reality".
+- Post it notes with votes on story (#lowfihelvelogs)

 ![GALLERY DUAL](/assets/readme_visuals/vaco-dual-gallery.png)